 Hiring an Interim executive solves many of those issues.
 First off, they know they are there for a short time, be it a month, a quarter or a year.
-They usually have a marching order that would be different from a full-time individual, because the Interim executive will probably be charged with some type of change management.
+They usually have a marching order that would be different from a full-time individual.
+The Interim executive will probably be charged with some type of change management.

 Will the cost of the Interim executive be more than the cost of hiring for a full-time role?
 Yes!
 The economics involved should be self-evident.
 However, what is the real cost to your business for leaving that role vacant or with a [an ineffectual] caretaker?

 Your interim executive has become a value-added member of the C-suite, not just a short-term consultant.
-Whether the interim executive comes from an executive placement firm, an accounting firm or is a solo-practitioner, the value of the interim executive outpaces all the alternatives.
+The value of the interim executive outpaces all the alternatives.